cclauss/python-packaging/metadata.rst

 A README / Long Description
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You'll probably want a README file in your source distribution, and that file can serve double purpose as the ``long_description`` specified to PyPI.
-Further, if that file is written in reStructuredText, it can be formatted nicely.
+You'll probably want a README file in your source distribution, and that file can serve a double purpose as the ``long_description`` specified to PyPI.
+Further, if that file is written in markdown or reStructuredText, it can be formatted nicely.

 For **funniest**, let's add two files::